-Brigid Barrett, FCP, began teaching the Creighton Model FertilityCare™ System in 2007, and teaches at St. Charles Borromeo Church in St. Anthony Village.
-Brigid and her husband Paul live in Minneapolis and have five children.
+Brigid Barrett, FCP began teaching the Creighton Model FertilityCare™ System in 2007.
+Although she is currently not accepting new clients, Brigid serves as a natural family planning resource for her parish, St. Charles Borromeo in St. Anthony Village, and enjoys representing the Twin Cities FertilityCare™ Center at community events and on social media.
+Brigid and her husband Paul and have six children.
 She became a practitioner after observing its success in her own marriage and in those of her friends.
-Besides her teaching, Brigid also enjoys cooking, shopping for her little ones, and attending family outings around the Twin Cities.
+Besides her teaching, Brigid also enjoys cooking and exploring the Twin Cities.